 - Rags

-To glue the trim to the door I would suggest the following steps:
+To glue the trim to the door, I would suggest the following steps:

 - Take a pencil and mark off all four corners of the trim.

-- Repeat with second trim set.
+- Repeat with a second trim set.

 TOOLS AND MATERIALS NEEDED: